Stocks slide toward longest losing streak of the year

 The impact is already reverberating in many emerging markets, with JPMorgan’s emerging market bond index .JPMEPR hitting a two-month low.

-Turkey’s central bank was due to make what is seen as a crucial rate decision later.
-The lira has tumbled to all-time lows this year, stoking inflation, and anything less that a 50 basis points hike in its rates to 13.25 percent could rattle its markets again.
+Turkey’s central bank took what was seen as a crucial interest rate decision.
+The lira has tumbled to all-time lows this year, stoking inflation, and its slightly larger-than- expected 75 basis points hike to 13.5 percent kept its markets largely in check.

 In Indonesia, a market with one of the largest exposures to foreign portfolio holdings, the authorities have been intervening heavily to put a floor under the rupiah IDR=, which has been flirting with two-year lows.